couchbaselabs/dcp-documentation/upr_design_spec.md

 Here is a three node cluster with replica failovers and new nodes being added.

 First we have server A as the master of partition 1.
-In the real world, Server A will be master of many buckets and many of the operations here will be happening with multiple partitions concurrently.
+In the real world, Server A will be master of many partitions and most of the operations here will be happening with multiple partitions.

 The clients in the example are replicas, so they don't need a ringbuffer to rollback since they already have a built in log of changes with the by_sequence btree.